 This aircraft is the first of two Britannia 300 Series airliners to be delivered to Aeronaves de Mexico SA.

-This aircraft is the first of two Britannia 300 Series airliners to be delivered to Aeronaves de Mexico SA.
+Background: This aircraft is the first of two Britannia 300 Series airliners to be delivered to Aeronaves de Mexico SA.
 It has flown out to Mexico City from the headquarters of the Bristol Aeroplane Company at Filton, Bristol by way of Prestwick in Scotland, Goose Bay and Miami, a total distance of 6,300 miles.
 Pilot during the delivery flight was Captain W Daniel, of Pan American Airways, who is at present on loan to Aeronaves as Check Pilot.
 The remainder of the flight crew are members of Bristol's flight test department.

 Initially, Aeronaves are to use the aircraft for crew training, and will start route proving flights during November.
 Scheduled Britannia services between Mexico City and New York are due to begin by the end of the year.